wearefrank/charts/charts/drill/README.md

 ### Access Drill Web UI

-There is a service that can be used, but this one will jump from pod, which isn't very unfriendly.
-This will be fixed in the future.
-A ingress can be made to the service.
+There is a service that can be used, but this one will jump from pod, which isn't very friendly.
+Depending on ingress class you can make this sticky with annotations.
+You could also change the

 ## Chart Structure